ZipRecruiter on iPad and iPhone: My Real Job Hunt Walkthrough

 What is One Tap Apply and should I always use it?

-One Tap Apply lets you submit an application with a single tap using your saved profile, which is great for applying to many roles quickly.
-For the jobs you care about most, though, I would open the listing and add a tailored resume or note, since that personal touch got me more replies.
+One Tap Apply, sometimes shown as one click apply, lets you submit an application with a single tap using your saved profile, which is good for applying to many roles quickly.
+For the jobs you care about most, though, I would open the listing and add a tailored resume or a note using the Be Seen First option, since that personal touch got me more replies.

 Why am I getting job alerts that do not fit?

 That usually means your search criteria are too broad.
-Go into your alert settings and tighten the job titles, location, and salary range.
+Go into your alert settings and tighten the job titles, location, and salary range, and you can also switch delivery between push, email, and text.
 Once I narrowed mine, the notifications became far more relevant and a lot less frequent.